Sep 20th, 2024 ·

 Image Credit: USA Coin Book

-At the top of our list sits the very first silver dollar issued by the United States federal government—the 1794 Flowing Hair dollar.
-The production of these coins was authorized by the Coinage Act of 1792, but due to technical issues and silver shortages, production was delayed until 1794.
+At the top of our list is the 1794 Flowing Hair dollar, the very first silver dollar issued by the U.S. federal government.
+Production of these coins was authorized by the Coinage Act of 1792, but due to technical issues and silver shortages, production was delayed until 1794.

 Year: 1804